avis-router/avis/trunk/c/README.txt

 ======================================================================

-The client library is written in portable C and is actively supported on Mac OS X (10.4 and 10.5), Linux (Fedora Core 3 onwards), Solaris (5.9 and later), and Microsoft Windows (XP and later).
+The client library is written in portable C and is actively supported on Mac OS X (10.4 - 10.6), Linux (Fedora Core 3 onwards), Solaris (5.9 and later), and Microsoft Windows (XP and later).
 It can be built from the command line using the GNU autoconf-based configure script, or using the projects provided for the Apple Xcode (3.1 and later) and Microsoft Visual Studio (2005 and later) IDE's.